 “Good afternoon, softies!”

-The teacher, a wiry middle-aged man with jet black hair, piled a stack of textbooks on top of his desk and turned to face the class, putting his hands on his hips.
+The teacher, a wiry middle-aged man with jet black hair, piled a stack of textbooks on top of his desk and turned to face the class.

 “Isn’t this exciting?
 You’ve survived your first year of high school.
 But don’t get too cocky.
 Whether or not you’ll survive your second remains to be seen.”

-He cleared his throat and turned on the projector.
+He cleared his throat and turned on the screen.